Home » Territorial pathways

 Revitalisation and resilience

-The day will begin in Sigalens with a hearty breakfast and a visit to the bakery run by the association La Sigale & le Fournil.
-Through the testimonies of the mayor of Sigalens and the various speakers, the focus will be on sustainable food and citizen participation as local levers.
-This will be an opportunity to learn more about various local initiatives, such as the Social Food Security experiment, the participatory grocery shop, La Boussole third-location centre and the bakeries involved in the SSE.
+The day began at Sigalens with a hearty breakfast and a visit to the bakery run by the association La Sigale & le Fournil.
+Through the testimonies of the mayor of Sigalens and various stakeholders, the focus was on sustainable food and citizen participation as regional drivers.
+It was an opportunity to learn more about various local initiatives, such as the Food Security experiment, the participatory grocery store, and the third place La Boussole third-location centre and the bakeries involved in the SSE.

-The tour then moves on to La Réole where the Mayor will be on hand to welcome the group, followed by a 100% plant-based and local lunch prepared by La Bulle association and served at the town hall.
-The tour will continue through the streets of this fortified medieval town on the banks of the Garonne, with stops at the cultural venue La Petite Populaire and the local microbrewery.
-Finally, a meeting with local SSE players will provide an opportunity to discuss the challenges being met by Social Innovation in a spirit of participation and care: how the area is coping with its ageing population, particularly in terms of housing, and how inclusive and resilient SSE dynamics are being developed to meet the needs of all, including the most vulnerable, with a view to sustainability.
+The tour then moves on to La Réole where the Mayor will be on hand to welcome the group, followed by a 100% plant-based and local lunch prepared by La Bulle and served at the Town Hall.
+The tour continued through the streets of this medieval fortified town on the banks of the Garonne, punctuated by stops at cultural sites La Petite Populaire and the local microbrewery.
+Finally, a meeting with local SSE actors provided an opportunity to discuss the challenges faced by social innovation in a participatory and caring approach: how the region is coping with its ageing population, particularly in terms of housing, and how inclusive and resilient SSE dynamics are being developed to meet the needs of all, including the most vulnerable, with a view to sustainability.

 APEFEM, Association Agroécologique Carbouey, Chapeau et Bottes, Habitats des Possibles, La Boussole, La Bulle, La Collective, La NOMALI & CO conserverie du Sud-Gironde, La Petite Populaire, La Sigale & le Fournil, Les Amis de la Coopé, Osons les Derniers jours Heureux, Panuz, Solid’Avenir…